 If you do that, I consider this article a success.

 48 Tiny Habits That Will Make You Awesome

 Do the gratitude snooze.
 The key to happiness is to want what you already have.
 So, instead of hitting the snooze button and going back to sleep, spend the first few minutes of your day in gratitude1.
 Think about all the blessing in your life, big and small, that you tend to take for granted.
 That simple practice will help rewire your brain for positivity.

 Reset your expectations.
 Begin each day like the Roman emperor and Stoic philosopher Marcus Aurelius: ”When you wake up in the morning, tell yourself: The people I deal with today will be meddling, ungrateful, arrogant, dishonest, jealous, and surly.
 They are like this because they can’t tell good from evil.”
 2 People aren’t perfect, so you shouldn’t expect them to act perfectly.
 Set your expectations straight every morning, and you’ll suffer a lot less during the day.

 Do high-intensity interval training.
 Physical exercise isn’t just important for your health.
 New research has found that it’s also crucial for mental aspects such as your brain’s ability to learn3.
-If you’re a busy person, I highly recommend.
+If you’re a busy person, I highly recommend the 7-minute workout.
 It’s challenging but effective and extremely time efficient.

 Meditate.
 It’s crazy how many benefits this simple practice has.
 Among many other things, regular meditators experience less stress and anxiety, better sleep, sharper mental focus, and deeper relationships4.
-So,.
+So, learn how to do basic mindfulness meditation.
 It’s well worth the time and effort.

 Use mindfulness triggers.
 Decide on a particular set of habits you do every day and let them trigger moments of mindfulness.
 These could be, for example, doing the dishes, showering, or brushing your teeth.
 Allow yourself to be fully present during these activities.